Liverpool boss Kenny Dalglish says the club will be tested by midfielder Lucas Leiva's absence with a knee injury.

 "I am sure I'll NEVER WALK ALONE."

-, will have surgery before a prolonged spell out of action.
+The Brazil international, who arrived at Anfield from Gremio in 2007, will have surgery before a prolonged spell out of action.

 Liverpool captain Steven Gerrard has been absent with ankle infection since 22 October, so the club have recalled 19-year-old midfielder Jonjo Shelvey from his loan at Blackpool as cover.